 Recording rehabilitation plan amendments

-DVA Rehabilitation Coordinators are required to record any amended rehabilitation goals, activities, dates for activities and LSI and GAS scores in R&C ISH.
+DVA Rehabilitation Coordinators are required to record any amended rehabilitation goals, activities, dates for activities and GAS scores in R&C ISH.

 Interaction with incapacity payments

 If the client is in receipt of incapacity payments, it is important for the Rehabilitation Coordinator to advise or provide evidence to the incapacity payment team or the client's incapacity delegate of any change in dates, as this may have an effect on the client's incapacity payment amounts and/or the duration of incapacity payments to the client.
 Please refer to section 9.4 of this library for more information about incapacity payments when a person is participating in a rehabilitation plan.

 A rehabilitation plan variation

 A Rehabilitation Plan Variation should be used where the overall focus of a plan changes, for example where a client moves from a non-return to work plan to a return to work plan or vice versa.